Have you ever wondered whether keeping your cat indoors is a wise decision? Should you let it wander outside from time to time?

 - Make sure to keep her hydrated and give her nutritious food

-- Find your cat a pet friend to chase, wrestle and cuddle.
+- Find pet friend to play with, wrestle and cuddle.

 Steps To Make Your Housecat Happy